 Welcome!

-I'm a Postdoctoral Fellow in the Department of Philosophy at Johannes Gutenberg University Mainz, Germany, where I'm part of the project: 'Rethinking Enlightenment: The Reception of John Locke in Germany.'
+from 2023–25 I was a Postdoctoral Fellow in philosophy at Johannes Gutenberg University Mainz, Germany, where I was part of the project: 'Rethinking Enlightenment: The Reception of John Locke in Germany.'

 I received my Ph.D. in Philosophy from Western University in London, Ontario, Canada in early 2016.